-Due to its power and accuracy radiosurgery can give clinicians the ability to treat patients with cancers once considered untreatable and those for whom surgery is not an option, such as tumours deep in the brain.
+Due to its power and accuracy, radiosurgery can give clinicians the ability to treat patients with cancers once considered untreatable and those for whom surgery is not an option, such as patients with tumours deep in the brain.

-Of the 120+ different types of brain tumour that people can contract, you are most likely to have radiosurgery if you have an acoustic neuroma or a meningioma that is less than 4cm across.
+Of the 120+ types of brain tumours that people can contract, you are most likely to have radiosurgery if you have an acoustic neuroma or a meningioma that is less than 4 cm in diameter.
 Radiosurgery can also be used for other brain tumours, including small secondary brain tumours, and for people who can't have brain surgery due to other medical conditions.
-It is also used for haemangioblastomas that couldn't be removed, or were only partially removed, or came back after surgery.

 Specialists don't recommend radiosurgery for larger brain tumours.
 It isn't possible to get the same dose of radiotherapy throughout the treatment area with a large brain tumour.
-However, radiosurgery is suitable to treat many small metastases, because even in the same sitting several 'shots' can be delivered to treat each brain tumour throughout the brain.
-In this circumstance traditional radiotherapy is only able to deliver a radiation dose across the whole brain and this then becomes a one off procedure that would not allow for further treatment of recurring tumours.
-On the other hand radiosurgery is able to specifically target these tumours in the brain and due to its accuracy and low dosage distribution this treatment can be repeated if required.
-When a cancer patient has control of the underlying disease but is confronted with a small tumour in the brain, the ability to deal with the tumour efficiently and the knowledge that this can be repeated has large implications for quality of life.
+However, radiosurgery is suitable to treat many small metastases, because even in the same session, several 'shots' can be delivered to treat each brain tumour throughout the brain.
+In this circumstance, traditional radiotherapy is only able to deliver a radiation dose across the whole brain, and this then becomes a one-off procedure that would not allow for further treatment of recurring tumours.
+On the other hand, radiosurgery is able to specifically target tumours in the brain, and due to its accuracy and low-dosage distribution, this treatment can be repeated if required.
+When a cancer patient has control of the underlying disease but is confronted with a small tumour in the brain, the ability to deal with the tumour efficiently and the knowledge that this can be repeated has significant implications for quality of life.